xthursdayx/yacreaderlibrary-server-docker/README.md

 ### Supported Architectures

-This image supports multiple architectures, specifically `x86-64`, `arm64` and `armhf`, through the use of a docker manifest for multi-platform awareness.
+This image supports multiple architectures, specifically `x86-64` and `arm64`, through the use of a docker manifest for multi-platform awareness.
 You can read more about docker manifests [here](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md#manifest-list).

 There is a tagged `unarr` and `p7zip` version of the image for each supported architecture.
 Simply pulling `xthursdayx/yacreaderlibrary-server-docker:<tag>` should retrieve the correct image for your arch, but you can also pull specific arch images via tags.